 What about the distances?
 Here you can see how in both cases the differences are negligible, so despite Polar's typical error, it is something that is not noticed in the paces and distances recorded.

-In short, Polar announced a “revolutionary” design for satellite signal reception.
-At the moment I have found similar performance to previous models.
-It does not mean that it is bad, as there are no major errors, but I do find it annoying that the GPS+GLONASS bug is still present.
-Let's see what behavior I find in the GPS+Galileo configuration (which is the one I recommend).
+In short, Polar advertised a "revolutionary" design for satellite signal reception.
+So far I have found the performance to be similar to previous models.
+This is not to say that it is bad, as there are no major errors, but I do find it annoying that the GPS+GLONASS bug is still present.
+Let's see how I find it behaves in its GPS+Galileo configuration (which is the one I recommend).